LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 ++++++++++++++++++++++

-For displaying the data acquired or generated by a Block, the :ref:`Grapher <crappy_docs/blocks:grapher>` Block is by far the most popular solution.
-It allows to **plot the received** **data**, always one label against another one.
+For displaying the data acquired or generated by a Block, the :ref:`Grapher <crappy_docs/blocks:grapher>` Block plots received data, one label against another.
 In the first example, you can see that the syntax for providing the labels is :py:`('label_x', 'label_y')`.
-What is not shown in the first example, though, is that you can plot multiple curves on a same graph.
-You also don't have to plot data against time, you can plot any label against any other one as long as they are synchronized.
+What is not shown in the first example, though, is that you can plot multiple curves on one graph.
+You also don't have to plot data against time.
+You can plot any label against any other one as long as they are synchronized.

 Just like any other Block, the Grapher also has a number of parameters that can be adjusted.
 You can find the exact list in the API, at the :class:`~crappy.blocks.Grapher` entry.
-Here is a modified version of the first example, where the force is plotted against the position and where some extra arguments of the Grapher Block are set :
+Here is a modified version of the first example, where the force is plotted against the position and where some extra arguments of the Grapher Block are set:

 .. literalinclude:: /downloads/getting_started/tuto_grapher.py
    :language: python
    :emphasize-lines: 17-19, 24

+Other Blocks can display data.
+See the
-Note that **there are other ways of displaying data in Crappy**, check the :ref:`Dashboard <crappy_docs/blocks:dashboard>` and the :ref:`Link Reader <crappy_docs/blocks:link reader>` Blocks for example.
+:ref:`Dashboard <crappy_docs/blocks:dashboard>` and the :ref:`Link Reader <crappy_docs/blocks:link reader>` Blocks for example.
 The Grapher
 Block takes up quite much CPU and memory, so it is better not to have too many of its instances in a script.
 You can :download:`download this Grapher example